Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

 4. Select "Manual" from the "Account Type" dropdown menu and fill in the following fields:

-  - Username - The default user is "embassy," but this is your user within Nextcloud, so be sure it is the correct user if you have more than one
+  - Username - The default user is "admin," but this is your user within Nextcloud, so be sure it is the correct user if you have more than one

   - Password - In your Nextcloud WebUI, visit the top-righthand menu and select "Personal Settings" -> "Security."
 At the bottom, under Devices & Sessions, create a new app password with a name of your choice, such as "MacCalDAV," and then copy the resulting password into your Mac's account config